$0 Quebec Adoption Quick-Start Checklist

 A Note on Stepparent Adoption

 Common-law partners who want to adopt their partner's biological child have a separate path under the CCQ — the adoption de l'enfant du conjoint (adoption of the partner's child).
-This path requires the biological parent to consent and, where applicable, the other biological parent to consent or have their rights terminated.
+This path requires the applicable consents, including the other biological parent's consent where required.
 The 18-year age gap requirement is typically waived for stepparent adoption, and the court takes a streamlined approach given that the child is already integrated in the family.
-The parental union framework provides additional legal clarity for these situations as well, particularly around inheritance rights for the adopted child in the stepparent's estate.
+The parental union framework may affect family-residence, patrimonial, and child-support issues, but it is not a substitute for checking estate planning.

 Get Your Free Quebec Adoption Quick-Start Checklist